-- The physician must provide a detailed report about all findings, including test results, diagnosis, and recommendations.
+- The physician completing the IME must provide a detailed report (IME Report) about all findings, including test results, diagnosis, and recommendations.

-Prior to completing a physical examination, the doctor who has been assigned will be provided with your medical records and any other documents that could be relevant.
+Prior to completing a physical examination, the doctor who has been assigned will be provided with your medical records and any other relevant medical documents regarding your health.
 The insurance company may write a letter containing a summary of the treatments you’ve already undergone and they may include questions that the company would like answered.

 It’s important to obtain a copy of any letters sent by the insurance company so corrections to the summary can be made, if necessary.

 During the physical exam, the doctor will likely ask questions about the accident, how you became injured or ill, and about your symptoms.
-Keep in mind that anything you tell this physician is NOT privileged information and could impact your case.
+Remember that anything you tell this physician is NOT privileged information and could impact your case.
 However, be honest about what you are experiencing and don’t try to exaggerate any of your symptoms.

 Once the physical exam is complete, the doctor may request that additional tests, such as blood tests, be performed.